CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04a-speech.md

 ## Lab Overview

-In this lab, you will explore Microsoft Foundry to build and interact with a speech-enabled generative AI agent.
+In this hands-on lab, you will explore Microsoft Foundry to build and interact with a speech-enabled generative AI agent.
 You will create an agent, configure Azure Speech Voice Live to enable voice capabilities, and experiment with speech input and output in the agent playground.
 You will also review how system instructions influence responses and examine client code used to implement real-time voice interactions.
 This lab demonstrates how to integrate speech capabilities with generative AI to create interactive, voice-based experiences.

 ## Lab Objectives

-In this exercise, you will perform the following tasks:
+In this lab, you will perform the following tasks:

 - Task 1: Create a Microsoft Foundry project
 - Task 2: Create an agent